wakingrufus/spring-funk/docs/htmx.md

 2. route: the url path
 3. handler: a function reference to call.
 This method must take a single parameter.
 The incoming request from HTMX will be deserialized into this parameter, then passed to the function.
 4. renderer: a template for rendering the result of the handler call in HTMX. renderers can be templates, or defined inline.

+Each route can be invoked via an HTMX trigger, which will result in the renderer being invoked, and HTML returned.
+However, these routes will also support returning the JSON of the data object which would be passed to the template via the "application/json" accept header.

 #### Example route (inline)
 ```kotlin